FAQ

 For young children and their caregivers:

-* Stage Programs during the summer and during the holiday season, sponsored by the King County Library System
+• Stage Programs during the summer and during the holiday season, sponsored by the King County Library System

-* Annual community Halloween celebration
+• Annual community Halloween celebration

-* Pinewood Derbies with local Cub Scout Packs
+• Pinewood Derbies with local Cub Scout Packs

-* Concerts with elementary school musicians in the Shoreline and other neighboring School Districts, as well as private music and dance studios
+• Concerts with elementary school musicians in the Shoreline and other neighboring School Districts

-* Area school jazz band performances
+• Area youth jazz band performances

 For people of all ages:

-* Weekly language conversation groups in French, Spanish and German
+• Weekly language conversation groups in French, Spanish and German

-* LFP Garden Club Meetings with public presentations
+• LFP Garden Club Meetings with public presentations

-» How does Friends of Third Place Commons raise funds?
+How does Friends of Third Place Commons raise funds?

-» How is this money used?
+How is this money used?

-Donations and sponsorships make possible a full range of free public programs for the community.
-Generous funding from the Church of the Redeemer, Lake Forest Park Rotary, the Lake Forest Park Garden Club and individual donors support our food assistance program at the Lake Forest Park Farmers Market.
+Generous funding from the Lake Forest Park Rotary, the Lake Forest Park Garden Club, and individual donors support our food assistance program at the Lake Forest Park Farmers Market.

-» Who are Third Place Commons Partners in the community?
+Who are Third Place Commons Partners in the community?

 Over time, Third Place Commons has developed many vital partnerships with other organizations and agencies in the north end of King County.
 Among them are: